Unattended box triggers bomb scare at Minnesota airport

 “Rather than take it back to her car, she simply abandoned it in the ticketing lobby next to a travel express store and she went through security herself without the package and boarded a plane,” Hogan said.

 Police removed her from the airplane and were questioning her, Hogan said.
-The terminal reopened after the bomb squad determined that the approximately 2 foot by 2 foot box did not contain an explosive device.
+The terminal reopened after the bomb squad determined that the approximately 2 foot by 2 foot (60 cm by 60 cm) box did not contain an explosive device.

 Authorities had not yet released the identity of the passenger.
 Hogan did not know if there was propane in the tank.